 If you had a c-section delivery for your first child, scarring in your uterus can sometimes make it harder for a second egg to implant and a placenta to form.

-Fertility can drop suddenly, especially if you’re older than 35.
-This goes for the quality of the father’s sperm, by the way, as well as for the number of eggs you have.
+- Fertility can drop suddenly, especially if you’re older than 35.
+This goes for the quality of the father’s sperm, by the way, as well as for the number and quality of eggs you have.
 It’s not all on the mama.

 The best time to have another baby